caj50/caj50.github.io/Analysis Tutorials/MA10207T10/introduction.md

 <p class="caption">(\#fig:ivt)This function is sequentially continuous on $[a,b]$, and for $y$ as in the diagram, $y$ lies between $f(a)$ and $f(b)$.
 Hence the IVT applies, and so there exists $c$ in the interval $[a,b]$ such that $f(c)=y$.
 In this scenario, $c$ can be any one of $c_1,c_2$ or $c_3$.</p>
 </div>

-The IVT is very good for proving existence of square roots (and roots of any degree!), proving that functions have zeros, and proving that at any given point in time[^4], there exists two points on the equator with exactly the same temperature.
+The IVT is very good for proving existence of square roots (and roots of any degree!), proving that functions have zeros, and proving that at any given point in time, there exists two points on the equator with exactly the same temperature[^4].

 [^4]: On an idealised Earth, anyway.